DimasTeguhR/JAWASO/README.md

 - Bootstrap for responsive design
 - jQuery for enhanced interactivity
 - Font Awesome for icons
-- Backend technology (e.g., Node.js, PHP)
+- Backend technology (e.g., Node.js, PHP) (COMING SOON!!!)
-- Database (e.g., MySQL, MongoDB)
+- Database (e.g., MySQL, MongoDB) (COMING SOON!!!)

 ## Installation
 To run this project locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/DimasTeguhR/JAWASO.git`
 2. Navigate to the project directory: `cd jawaso`
-3. Install dependencies: `npm install` (for Node.js) or follow backend-specific instructions
+3. Install dependencies: `npm install` (for Node.js) or follow backend-specific instructions (COMING SOON!!!)
-4. Start the development server: `npm start` or backend-specific command
+4. Start the development server: `npm start` or backend-specific command (COMING SOON!!!)

 ## Contributing
 We welcome contributions to improve JAWASO.
 Please fork the repository and submit a pull request with your changes.